NemanjaKasanov/ASP-BookMarket/README.md

 # ASP-BookMarket
-A C# .NET Core API for a Book Store
+* A C# .NET Core API for a Book Store
+* Handles functonality of an online store
+* For more information see the Wiki page https://github.com/NemanjaKasanov/ASP-BookMarket/wiki